Advertisement

 It said the misinformation has contributed to the confusion and misunderstanding about the program.

-It highlighted the consultancy supports local entrepreneurs, small businesses and communities, including newcomers to strengthen the region’s economy and create opportunities for all residents.
+It highlighted how the initiative supports local entrepreneurs, small businesses and communities, including newcomers to strengthen the region’s economy and create opportunities for all residents.

 However, it does not make any decisions on the immigration and it is the local delivery partner.
 Immigration programs are governed and managed by the federal and provincial authority.